LiangliangNan/Easy3D/ReadMe.md

 found in the accompanying 'License' file.

 ### Acknowledgments
-The implementation of Easy3D greatly benefited from and was inspired by exiting great open-source libraries, such as [PMP](http://www.pmp-library.org/), [libQGLViewer](http://libqglviewer.com/), [Surface mesh](https://opensource.cit-ec.de/projects/surface_mesh), and [Graphite](http://graphite.gforge.inria.fr/).
+The implementation of Easy3D greatly benefited from and was inspired by existing great open-source libraries, such as [PMP](http://www.pmp-library.org/), [libQGLViewer](http://libqglviewer.com/), [Surface mesh](https://opensource.cit-ec.de/projects/surface_mesh), and [Graphite](http://graphite.gforge.inria.fr/).
 In particular, the implementation of several surface mesh algorithms was taken (with modifications) from PMP, i.e., simplification, subdivision, smoothing,